The GLTRG committee seeks to promote tourism and leisure research through engaging stakeholders and driving progressive research agendas.

 Dr Jennifer Holland, Secretary

-Jennifer recently completed her PhD at the University of Brighton (UK), which explored tourists’ perceptions of risk in ocean cruising, and won the Three Minute Thesis in 2018 for the University of Brighton.
-Jennifer has 14 years of tourism industry experience, including roles with Royal Caribbean, Princess Cruises, Fairmont, and Sheraton.
+Jennifer completed her PhD at the University of Brighton (UK), which explored tourists’ perceptions of risk in ocean cruising, and won the Three Minute Thesis in 2018 for the University of Brighton.
 Research interests include cruise tourism, risk, tourism marketing, consumer decision-making, arctic tourism, positionality & reflexivity and innovative qualitative data methods including image elicitation.
-Jennifer’s current role includes serving as a Research Consultant within tourism and cruise industry, and she is a Lecturer in Tourism at the University of Suffolk.
+Jennifer is a Research Fellow at the University of Suffolk.

 Dr Andrew Smith, Newsletter/Website Editor